dawnscribbler/dawnscribbler.github.io/stations.md

 ### Let us pray ###

-Almighty and eternal God, you have restored us to life by the triumphant death and resurrection of Christ.
+Almighty and eternal God, You have restored us to life by the triumphant death and resurrection of Christ.
 Continue this healing work within us.
 May we who participate in this mystery never cease to serve You.
 This we ask through Christ our Lord.
 Amen.